| Fees and Charges |

 Customary Fee: Determined by market conditions.

-| Broker Points |
+Broker Points Not regulated.

 Not regulated.